b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > *==Korihor was not content merely to reject God and quietly go his own way==.
 He mocked the believers and ==demanded== that the prophet Alma convince him with a sign of God’s existence and power.
 Alma’s response is as ==meaningful today as it was then==: “Thou hast had signs enough; will ye tempt your God?
 Will ye say, Show unto me a sign, when ye have the testimony of all these thy brethren, and also all the holy prophets?
 The scriptures are laid before thee, yea, and all things denote there is a God; yea, even the earth, and all things that are upon the face of it, yea, and its motion, yea, and also all the planets which move in their regular form do witness that there is a Supreme Creator.”*

 🧐 Meaningful now as it was then?
 The same argument could be made for some other deific manifestation to happen in year 2100, citing existing records and culture that it's totally going to happen.
-Did we mention ✨𝓅𝓁𝒶𝓃𝑒𝓉𝓈✨ as proof that something will happen in 75 years?
+Did we mention ✨𝓹𝓵𝓪𝓷𝓮𝓽𝓼✨ as proof that something will happen in 75 years?
 What does any of that prove?

 > *Eventually Korihor was given a sign.
 He was struck dumb.
 “And Korihor put forth his hand and wrote, saying: … I know that nothing save it were the power of God could bring this upon me; yea, and I always knew that there was a God.”*